ashspace.org

 This domain serves to collect a few resources that may be of interest to ashers: people involved with the alt.suicide.holiday newsgroup and its numerous offshoots, generally concerned with the individual's right to die.

-Documents on this site are provided mainly for historical purposes.
+Documents on this site are provided mainly for historical purposes (so there may be broken links and so on).
 If you are actively suicidal, you should explore all your options, including options like not dying, or getting psychiatric support.
 In particular, do not assume that any information on medical matters or suicide methods is necessarily accurate; it is hard to compile such information in a society that opposes suicide, and much is hearsay.

 If you want to publish something here, or to archive an ash-related site that is no longer active (including personal Web sites of ashers), that might be possible: contact the site maintainer.